Huegoxaga/notes/algorithm/ml.md

   - Mini-batch Gradient Descent - runs one batch of rows at a time.
 - One epoach is the process of finding minimun cost function value of a batch of dataset after many times of iteration of the forward propagation and backpropagation adjusting of the weights.
   - One epoach will be repeated many times in order to improve accuracy.
+- When determining the number of layers or nodes for a model, consider:
+  - Each layer is computing a new representation of the classification task, with the final layer rendering the problem linearly separable.
+Examine the output of each hidden neuron as an interim classification computed along the way, and learn from these interim classifications
+  - If a layer has more neurons than the one before, it can transform the input by adding new meta-features (e.g. a neuron could learn to output 1 if two of its inputs are large and 0 if they are small, ignoring the othersentirely).
+This can add information to be used by the next layer
+  - If a layer has fewer neurons than the layer before, then it will send less information forward to the next layer.
+If features are redundant, or if it’s useful to combine features, this can be a good thing.
+Otherwise, it might hurt performance
+  - As a general rule, the more layers the model have, the more epochs are needed to train the network

 #### Convolutional Neural Networks(CNNs)